 Ease of Use: Unreal Engine vs Unity

-If it is going to be your first game, then Unity is a great option to start off with, it is beginner friendly, lot more easier and there are tons of free as well as paid tutorials and courses to learn Unity and C# scripting.
-You stand much better chances to rollout your first game (a simple game) in a matter of weeks with Unity while Unreal Engine can take much longer.
+If it is going to be your first game, then Unity is a great option to start off with, it is beginner-friendly, a lot easier and there are tons of free as well as paid tutorials and courses to learn Unity and C# scripting.
+You stand much better chances to roll out your first game (a simple game) in a matter of weeks with Unity while Unreal Engine can take much longer.

-Furthermore, for an indie developer, building a game with ease greatly depends on availability of ready to use assets, both game engines have asset stores.
-Since ecosystem of Unity is huge, it has much more assets including textures, environments, animations, sounds, particle systems as well as extensions for AI controls etc. and much more.
+Furthermore, for an indie developer, building a game with ease greatly depends on the availability of ready-to-use assets, both game engines have asset stores.
+Since the ecosystem of Unity is huge, it has much more assets including textures, environments, animations, sounds, particle systems as well as extensions for AI controls, etc., and much more.

 Pricing – Covered Later

 I am not going to give too much emphasis on pricing for now, for two reasons – 1. you can start off free with both the engines and do not really need to pay till you already start to make big money for yourself 2.
 The pricing models typically keep on changing and your overall development price includes many other factors than just paying either of these two companies.

 Recommended Course (Currently on Discount) – Build 2D and 3D Games for Web and Mobile: Unity and C#